astra1dev/awesome-among-us/README.md

 - [Impostor](https://github.com/Impostor/Impostor) - open source reimplementation of the Among Us Server
 - [skeld.net](https://skeld.net) - contains a lot of new game modes and modifiers
-- [Launchpad](https://launchpad.xtracube.dev/index.php/Main_Page) - adds a ton of new roles, gamemodes, and features

 # Resources